 Please note that we can only accept BRITA brand cartridges for recycling.
 When sending back cartridges please ensure that they are dry.

 Get 25% off BRITA Classic, P1000, MAXTRA+ 3, 6 or 12 packs when you post us your old cartridges.
-Just remember to include a mobile number or email address for us to send a promo code to!
+Just remember to include an email address for us to send a promo code to!

 To get more benefits and BRITA offers sign up to our mailing list here.